12TribesofIsrael/MasterSkoolPlus/QUICK_START.md

+# 🚀 Quick Start Guide - Skool Content Extractor V5.3

+## ✨ What's New - 100% Reliable Video Extraction! ✅

+**MAJOR UPDATE**: Video extraction reliability crisis completely resolved!
+The system now achieves **100% success rate** with comprehensive reliability engineering.

 ## Quick Start

-This project scrapes Skool classroom collections and saves each lesson’s content.
+This project scrapes Skool classroom collections and saves each lesson's content.
 By default it extracts metadata (video URLs, text, links) and downloads images.
 Actual video files are NOT downloaded unless you opt in.

 ### What you’ll get
 - All lessons found in a classroom collection are iterated automatically